healer1064/Blog_React_fullstack_psql_0Auth/README.md

   <li> After setting up the PSQL database and making the required adjustments in the db.js file, the app will be fully functional. </li>
 </ol>

-### (Optional) Setup auth0
+### (Optional) Set up auth0
 You can optionally create your own auth0 app and subsitute the credentials in the Client/utils/auth.js file.
-You can also just use the credentials I have provided.
+You can also just use the default credentials I have provided.

 <br />